Glow Recipe's New Watermelon Toner Helped Clear My Skin After One Week

 You could apply the toner with a cotton round or pat it on with your hands — I chose the latter.
 Unlike other AHA or BHA products I've tried, I didn't notice any stinging or tinging feeling upon application.
 PHAs, after all, are known to be gentler than other acids, and also have humectant properties.
 After layering on the rest of my routine, my skin felt bouncy and happy — and within a week of using it every other night, I already noticed fewer breakouts, and more hydrated, calmer skin.

-At $34 for a 150 ml bottle, the stuff isn't cheap, but I know that one bottle will last me a while since you only need a couple drops at a time — especially if you're using clean hands to pat and press it directly onto your skin.
-Right now, it's available on Glow Recipe's website, in addition to Sephora (where you can score it at a discount if you use your Spring Savings promo code).
+At $45 for a 150 ml bottle, the stuff isn't cheap, but I know that one bottle will last me a while since you only need a couple drops at a time — especially if you're using clean hands to pat and press it directly onto your skin.
+Right now, it's available on Glow Recipe's website, in addition to Sephora.

 A gentler way to treat breakouts that also happens to smell like a delicious summer treat?
 Now that's the kind of beauty mood-booster we could all use right now.